britneysaw/britneysaw.github.io/index.md

 ### Projects
 #### Personal Travel Expenses Dashboard, Aug 2025
 • Cleaned a 500+ line transaction dataset in Excel, including standardizing column/item names across languages (Dutch/English), formatting inconsistencies, and handling missing values and multi-currency transactions
-• Engineered additional fields (e.g., country/city identifiers, number of days spent) to enrich analysis
+• Engineered additional fields (e.g., geographic data such as country/city identifiers, number of days spent) to enrich analysis
 • Built an interactive Tableau dashboard with maps, line charts, and Top-N breakdowns to analyze spending from a six-month exchange program in the Netherlands, uncovering insights on travel patterns and cost distribution by country, city, and category

 #### Fraud Detection in Telecom Networks using Graph Neural Networks, Feb 2025 - Apr 2025